 Stage 1 cancers are treated with TURBT followed by intravesical therapy.
 During intravesical therapy, the doctor places a catheter into your bladder to deliver medication straight into your bladder.
 You can get immunotherapy or chemotherapy this way.

-Immunotherapy uses a type of bacteria called Bacillus Calmette-Guerin (BCG).
-These germs alert your immune system, which attacks the bladder cancer cells.
-Chemotherapy uses chemicals to kill cancer cells.
+Immunotherapy uses a type of bacteria-based drug called Bacillus Calmette-Guerin (BCG).
+These germs

-You may get chemotherapy before or after the surgery to prevent the cancer from coming back.
+You may get chemotherapy before or after the surgery to prevent cancer from coming back.